 - Classroom evaluation form

 External Evaluators: Candidate’s List

 - The applicant provides a list of potential External Evaluators who may be contacted by APT for a letter of evaluation of the applicant

 - Eight names should be provided with contact information including email address

 - In preparing the list of potential arm’s length external evaluators, applicants are highly encouraged to consult the UCRT rank and tenure guidelines

 - The list should also include information on (1) if and how the candidate knows the potential evaluator, (2) why they are preeminent in their field, and (3) whether they can be considered at “arms-length”

-- No more than six (6) of the candidate's major scholarly publications completed since appointment or the last promotion should be included in the dossier
+- Submit major scholarly publications completed since appointment or the last promotion should be included in the dossier

 Applications are reviewed on a rolling basis.
 Submit to the Office of Faculty and Academic Affairs (OFAA) at least 10 days prior to anticipated APT review meeting.
 Please work with your Department Administrator or Human Resources Contact (HRC) to discuss the application process and when they need the paperwork from you before the deadline.
 See the APT Review Meeting Schedule.
 You can also view the schedule below: